acg-team/ProPIP/ProPIP.wiki/Home.md

-# ProPIP (Indel-Aware Phylogenetic Tree Inference)
+# ProPIP: Progressive Multiple Sequence Alignment with Poisson Indel Process

-ProPIP is a phylogenetic tree inference software that implements a new class of indel-aware substitution models in the Maximum Likelihood framework.
+ProPIP is a Multiple Sequence Alignment inference software that implements a new class of indel-aware substitution models in the Maximum Likelihood framework.

 ---